julia-mc/The-Perception-Gap/eda/docs/README.1.0-eda-summary.md

   * Severity Match: perception was correct
   * Severity Downgraded : reported as more severe than actual (Overestimate)
   * Severity Upgraded: reported as less severe than actual (Underestimate)
-  * No Report: no crime was confirmed
+  * No Report: no official crime report generated
 * **gap_type**:

   * No Report
   * Service / Non-Criminal
-  * Overestimate
+  * Severity Downgraded
-  * Underestimate
+  * Severity Upgraded
   * Match
 * **perception_gap_binary**: Classifies calls as Gap or Accurate
 * **service_category**: Identifies whether a call is service related or crime related